kendrickm/personal-goals/happy-moments/happy-moments.md

 2/14/2016
 ---
 Tim taught about the Passover at Door Of Hope today.
 This involved re-enacting the whole thing on stage.

+2/15/2016
+---
+Met David Gibbons and started on boarding him at CC

+2/16/2016
+---
+Got an interesting job offer letter that started me thinking about future careers

+2/17/2016
+---
+Met with Micah for beers and had great discussion

+2/18/2016
+---
+Led our community group with Emily

+2/19/2016
+---
+Had a beer to celebrate David's first Week

+2/20/2016
+---
+Hiked Wygant peak with Scott and he recounted his experiences in Europe

+2/21/2016
+---
+First timbers game of the year!
+4-0 win to kick the preason off